Tour Guide

 What months are best for going up the Eiffel Tower?

-May and September offer warm weather, extended evening hours for watching sunset from the summit, and somewhat lighter crowds than the July-August peak when queues can stretch beyond two hours.
-The tower's hourly sparkle display against dark winter skies in December and January is magical from below, though the summit sometimes closes during high winds.
-Late spring and early autumn also bring the clearest visibility for spotting landmarks up to 70 kilometers away on the horizon.
+May, June and September pair warm weather with extended evening hours for watching sunset from the summit, and somewhat lighter crowds than the July-August peak when queues can stretch beyond two hours.
+Late spring and early autumn also bring the clearest air, when visibility can reach 70 kilometres across the Île-de-France.
+In December and January the hourly sparkle against dark skies is magical from below, though the summit sometimes closes in high winds.

-What time does Eiffel Tower open and close?
+What time does the Eiffel Tower open, and when is it least busy?